camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 - Select HMAC hash algorithm.
 The exact value is provided by the external caller.

 3. Configure **Activation Condition**.
 For example, given external caller triggers a webhook endpoint with the body `{"id": 1, "status": "OK"}`, the **Activation Condition** value might look like `=(request.body.status = "OK")`.
 Leave this field empty to trigger your webhook every time.
-4. Use **Result Variable** to store the response in a process variable.
-For example, `myResultVariable`.
-5. Use **Result Expression** to map specific fields from the response into process variables using [FEEL](/components/modeler/feel/what-is-feel.md).
+4. Use **Variable Mapping** to map specific fields from the request into process variables using [FEEL](/components/modeler/feel/what-is-feel.md).
    For example, given the external caller triggers a webhook endpoint with the body `{"id": 1, "status": "OK"}` and you would like to extract `id` as a process variable `myDocumentId`, the **Result Expression** might look like this:

 ```